OpenSpace/OpenSpace-Docs/content/milky-way/stars/stars/index.md

 :::

 ## What is a star?

-In many ways, stars form the foundation of our astronomical knowledge and are incremental toward our understanding of the universe itself.
-We base much of what we know about the universe on the characteristics and evolution of stars, and they are an important rung on the so-called distance ladder that other distance-determination methods rely upon.

 Stars are, in a literal sense, light factories.
 Their light is a product of the nuclear processes that naturally occur in stars and define the lifespan of a star.
 Stars are born, live a stable life, then transform into a post-stellar remnant.
 They condense from clouds of hydrogen, exist in equilibrium throughout their life as a *main sequence* star, and evolve into a post stellar object like a white dwarf, neutron star, or a black hole.